 Since I did not have the opportunity to ride this for a full test and just had a “short” couple of miles ride on it I don’t have all the data available and therefore I will only fill in what I was able to achieve at the time.
 I will update the data as soon as I have my hands on one and can do the full extensive test ride that I usually do.

 - Speed mode: Dual motors, 5th gear

 - Surface: Off-road, flat surface & lots of elevation

 Last words of recommendation

 The insane speed of the Turbowheel lightning/Zero 10X/T10-DDM will definitely put a grin on anyone’s face while being nice to your wallet.
 The riding comfort is out of this world and the design is very functional and appealing at the same time.

 The scooter isn’t for the faint of heart, nor is it for those looking for the last mile solution.
 This is a great option for the heavy people out there who are looking for a robust model that can handle a heavy load.

-This is an all mile solution and it comes at a price point none can argue with.
-At this price, you get a lot of scooter for your money and with the aftersales service that Jason has, you can hardly go wrong with the Turbowheel Lightning.
+This is an all-mile solution and it comes at a price point none can argue with.
+At this price, you get a lot of scooters for your money and with the aftersales service that Jason has, you can hardly go wrong with the Turbowheel Lightning.

 There are plenty of add-ons to buy on the side that will enhance the owner’s experience along with spare parts and batteries, should you ever need it in the future.